Faramarz Ghahremanifar: Illness and death

 From an early age, Faramarz Ghahremanifar was struggling with a brain tumor, and this had caused him to have seizures.
 In 1987, doctors mistakenly diagnosed him with epilepsy and tried to treat him with Phenytoin.
 It was until 2006, when the doctors committee at Gamma Knife Center in Iran noticed a benign brain tumor in the right half of his brain.
 But, he refused to perform the operation due to the possibility of losing the ability to move his left hand and foot (paralysis).
 Then, six years later, the symptoms of the brain tumor recurred, forcing him to undergo surgery.
 By performing a closed brain operation, the tumor was burned by gamma rays and the blood supply to it was stopped.
 Despite the full return of power and physical strength after two years, the symptoms started to come back for the second time in 2015, and disturbed his art life and career.

 At last, on September 4, 2016, Faramarz Ghahremanifar, went to the hospital, ready for the surgery.
 But, at midnight of the day doctors performed the surgery, because of an intense seizure, he fell into a coma.
-After three months, that is, on December 4, 2016, he passed away.
+After three months, that is, on December 4, 2016, he died.
 Faramarz Ghahremanifar's body was buried at noon on Sunday, December 5, in Behesht Zahra Artists' Complex.